Parking fines

 Step 1.Write a letter to the City

-The letter to the City needs to include your ticket and registration number, your name and address.
+The letter to the City needs to include your:

 Please note: by mail we only accept cheque or money order.